lifegraph/graphbutton-wifly/README.md

 This will make a light on your Arduino blink and is a super basic test of whether everything is working.

+For more questions regarding getting started with Arduino, such as the Arduino IDE, how to use libraries in Arduino, etc. refer to http://arduino.cc/en/Guide/HomePage.

 ## Adding the Button

 You'll need to connect a button between digital pin 12 and ground on the Arduino as well.
 Pushing down this button will make the Arduino post to Facebook.